Selective Laser Sintering (SLS) 3D Printing Guide 2026

 Photo Credits: Paragon Rapid Technologies Limited

 The latter was the only manufacturer to include SLS machines capable of printing with high-performance thermoplastics such as PEEK.
-As of 2014, the patent for this technology was released, so multiple players have emerged within the industry.
-From new companies such as Natural Robots and its VIT machine, to well-known brands such as Formlabs and its new Fuse 1.
-This should democratise these technologies and bring them closer to companies in the sector.
+As of 2014, the patent for this technology was released, so multiple players have emerged within the industry, from newer entrants such as TPM3D and its growing range of compact and industrial SLS systems, to bigger brands such as Formlabs expanding their SLS lineup with the Fuse 1+ 30W and the large-format Fuse X1.
+This should democratize these technologies and bring them closer to companies in the sector.

 Did you find this guide interesting?
-Let us know in a comment below or on our Facebook and Twitter pages!
-Sign up for our free weekly Newsletter, all the latest news in 3D printing straight to your inbox!
+Let us know in a comment below or on our LinkedIn and Facebook pages!
+Don’t forget to sign up for our free weekly Newsletter here, the latest 3D printing news straight to your inbox!
+You can also find all our videos on our YouTube channel.

 Cover Photo Credits: EOS